11 Polynomials

 plot(x^5 - x + 1, -3/2, 3/2)

-(Plotting symbolic expressions is similar to plotting a function, in that the expression is passed in as the first argument.
-The expression must have only one free variable, as above, or an error will occur.)
+(Plotting symbolic expressions with Plots is similar to plotting a function, in that the expression is passed in as the first argument.
+The expression must have only one free variable, as above, or an error will occur.
+This happens, as there is a Plots “recipe” for SymPy defined.)

 This graph illustrates the key features of polynomial graphs: